Mawra Hocane

 Mawra Hussain (born 28 September 1992), known professionally as Mawra Hocane, is a Pakistani actress who primarily works in Urdu television.
 She made her acting debut in 2011 with Khichari Salsa.
 She made her Bollywood debut with the romantic tragedy, Sanam Teri Kasam (2016) and her Pakistani film debut with the comedy drama Jawani Phir Nahi Ani 2 (2018).

 Hocane has received praise for her portrayals of Nadia in Ek Tamanna Lahasil Si (2012), Haya in Aahista Aahista (2014), Sammi in Sammi (2017), Anaya Aziz in Sabaat (2020), and Mehrbano in Qissa Meherbano Ka (2021).
 She won Hum Award for Best Actress for her performance in Neem.

 Early life and family

 Hocane was born as Mawra Hussain on 28 September 1992 in Karachi, Sindh.
 Actress Urwa Hocane is her elder sister, while actor Farhan Saeed is her brother-in-law.

-Hocane changed the spelling of her family name from "Hussain" to "Hocane", in 7th-grade to give it a unique spelling.
+In 7th grade, she started spelling her family name as "Hocane" to give it a unique form.
 She holds a degree in law from the University of London, which she finished after returning to school.

 Career

 Hocane performed as a theatre artist before working as a VJ at ARY Musik.
-Hocane performed in the Pakistani television serial dramas Aahista Aahista, Ik Tamanna Lahasil Si, and Nikhar Gaye Gulab Sare.
+She made her acting debut in 2011 with the drama Khichari Salsa.
+She acted in the dramas Aahista Aahista, Ik Tamanna Lahasil Si, and Nikhar Gaye Gulab Sare.
 In 2014, she portrayed the titular role of Bushra in ARY Digital's Mein Bushra as a determined and capable daughter of a strict father.
 Hocane termed the project among her favourites.